Current Scholarship Funds

 Otto & Esther Murdock Scholarship - The family of Otto & Esther Murdock have established a scholarship in honor of their parents.
 The Lexington Community Foundation administers this scholarship fund which awards one $500 scholarship to a LHS graduating senior who enrolls in any of the main University of Nebraska campuses- Lincoln, Omaha, or Kearney.

 Raymond (Ike) Neff Memorial Scholarship - This $500 scholarship consideration will be presented to a senior who is planning to attend any post-secondary school of their choice.

-Norall Scholarship Trust - Mr. Norall had an interest in the health profession with his brother, and his own limitations caused by infantile paralysis.
-Multiple scholarships are awarded annually to past graduates of Dawson County who are enrolling or enrolled in a U.S. College in the medical field.
+Norall Scholarship Trust - Mr. Norall had an interest in the health profession with his brother, and his own limitations were caused by infantile paralysis.
+Multiple scholarships are awarded annually to past graduates of Dawson County who are enrolling or enrolled in a U.S. college in the medical field.

 Norman W. & Shirley A. Reynolds Scholarship - Always passionate supporters of Lexington athletics and activities, Norman and Shirley were mainstays at many events during their lifetime.
 This $750 annual scholarship is given to those students who have earned three varsity letters in any sport during their freshman through senior year OR are your year letter winners in band while attending LHS.

 Athea Roberts Memorial Scholarship - The family of Athea Roberts has established a scholarship in her memory.
 Athea was a longtime, well-known resident of Lexington.
 Education & music were priorities to her, and consequently, she was a very high achiever.
 Athea became the first woman elected to the Lexington Board of Education and was instrumental in promoting the bond issue that led to building the Pershing and Bryan Elementary schools.
 This scholarship fund, created in her honor, will award one $1,000 scholarship to a graduate or graduating senior of LHS.